GIST-DSLab/ARC_Prompt/Productivity/README.md

 Prompt(역변환 방법 프롬프트) is written for each Task (Concept ARC has 16 Tasks)

 * dotted input(pink and green one) is augmentation target.
-* Chat GPT makes other inputs which is suitable to given output
+* Chat GPT makes other inputs that are suitable to the given output

   i.
 Make prompt file(Prompt.json) with GPT_prompt.py

   ii.
-Use GPT API (GPT3.5_prompt.py / GPT4.0_prompt.py) to make Augmented DATA
+Use GPT API (GPT3.5_prompt.py / GPT4.0_prompt.py) to make augmented data

   iii.
-I have chosen appropriate input by hand_filter.py
+Choose only appropriate results by hand_filter.py

-If you want to use this method with other prompt, you may change prompt in GPT_prompt.py
+If you want to use this method with other prompts, you may change the prompt in GPT_prompt.py

 3. Code File(GPT_DATA) to augment Concept ARC